zak427zak/zak427zak/readme.md

 I'm a back-end developer and co-founder of several russian real estate IT projects.<br>Here are the main ones in which I'm in the CTO position:
 <ul>
-<li><a href="https://aktier.ru/">AKTIER</a> - conversion ecosystem for real estate builders with mobile apps for their clients where they can manage properties like they are securities</li>
+<li><a href="https://aktier.ru/">AKTIER</a> - conversion ecosystem for real estate builders with mobile apps for their clients where they can manage properties like they are securities.
+Consists of core, CPM, mobile applications and many supporting web services</li>
-<li><a href="https://flippet.ru/">Flippet</a> - Telegram bot that monitors popular real estate listing sites, instantly evaluates apartments and sends clients a profitability calculation using a flipping model</li>
+<li><a href="https://flippet.ru/">Flippet</a> - A service that monitors popular sites with real estate ads, instantly evaluates apartments and sends clients a profitability calculation using a flipping model.
+It consists of a core, CPM, signal web cards and a Telegram bot for fast signal delivery to subscribers.</li>
-<li><a href="https://flatscore.ru/">FlatScore</a> - CRM system and core system based on the MACBETH mathematical model, which allows you to automate the process of selecting primary real estate for clients of large real estate marketplaces</li>
+<li><a href="https://flatscore.ru/">FlatScore</a> - Analytics core based on the Multiple Criteria Decision Support Systems (MACBETH), which allows you to automate the process of selecting primary real estate for clients of large real estate marketplaces.
+Consists of core and CPM system for client managers</li>
 </ul>

 ## 💻 My Stack & Tools